This article provides an overview of BGP (Border Gateway Protocol) support in Azure VPN Gateways.

 There are several advantages and new capabilities with BGP:

 With BGP, you only need to declare a minimum prefix to a specific BGP peer over the IPsec S2S VPN tunnel.
 It can be as small as a host prefix (/32) of the BGP peer IP address of your on-premises VPN device.
 You can control which on-premises network prefixes you want to advertise to Azure to allow your Azure Virtual Network to access.

-You can also advertise a larger prefixes that may include some of your VNet address prefixes, such as a large private IP address space (e.g., 10.0.0.0/8).
-Please note though the prefixes cannot be identical with any one of your VNet prefixes.
+You can also advertise larger prefixes that may include some of your VNet address prefixes, such as a large private IP address space (for example, 10.0.0.0/8).
+Note though the prefixes cannot be identical with any one of your VNet prefixes.
 Those routes identical to your VNet prefixes will be rejected.

 Support multiple tunnels between a VNet and an on-premises site with automatic failover based on BGP

 You can establish multiple connections between your Azure VNet and your on-premises VPN devices in the same location.
 This capability provides multiple tunnels (paths) between the two networks in an active-active configuration.
 If one of the tunnels is disconnected, the corresponding routes will be withdrawn via BGP and the traffic automatically shifts to the remaining tunnels.

 The following diagram shows a simple example of this highly available setup: